HamzaQasim7/pwa-management/IMPLEMENTATION_REVIEW.md

 ## 🎯 **Review Summary**

-The AI agent has successfully implemented the full-stack functionality for VetCare Suite.
+The AI agent has successfully implemented the full-stack functionality for Aftab Distributions.
 Here's a comprehensive review:

 ---